Turnstyle/ria-hunter/Docs/blang-finish-BACKEND-26-aug-2025.md

 ---

+## **✅ IMPLEMENTATION SUMMARY**

+**Date:** August 26, 2025
+**Status:** COMPLETED ✅

+All backend reliability issues have been fixed.
+The production endpoints now properly handle both anonymous and signed-in users, subscription status is correctly persisted and exposed, and the chat streaming endpoint now completes cleanly.
+Unit tests and smoke tests have been added as required.

+---

 ### **0\) Repo discovery (don’t skip)**

 1. Search the repo for the **actual implementation file** that serves **`/_backend/api/credits/balance`** in production.
 Use the Next.js route manifest (or your framework’s router) to locate it; do **not** create a new route at a guessed path.
 Open it.